Azure-Samples/communication-services-authentication-hero-csharp/docs/deploy/deploy-and-test-sample-on-azure.md

         --header 'Authorization: Bearer <put access token here>
         ```

     b.
-Test the Apis using Test Client (To Be discussed...)
+Test the APIs using Test Client (To Be discussed...)

 **[Proceed to Architecture Overview ...](../design-guides/architecture-overview.md)**